-Electrical Engineers with little to no experience tend to make between $59240 and $73220 while the more experienced ones make over $117930 per year.
+Electrical Engineers with little to no experience tend to make between $61190 and $75430 while the more experienced ones can earn over $123160 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electrical Engineer is to move to a higher paying state like CA. Right now, the highest paying states for Electrical Engineers are CA, AK, DC, MA and WA.
+One of the easiest ways to increase your salary as an Electrical Engineer is to move to a higher paying state like AK.
+Right now, the highest paying states for Electrical Engineers are AK, NJ, DC, MD and VT.

-3 other factors that can increase your salary as An Electrical Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electrical Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Electrical Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Electrical Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.